Accord Buy to Let Conveyancing Panel Information

 Please note that most ‘less usual searches’ (as described in the Law Society’s Conveyancing Handbook) are not optional as far as Accord Buy to Let are concerned if they are ‘appropriate’.
 Most lenders will not require environmental searches (you should Check Part 2 of UK Finance Lenders’ Handbook to be sure), but you are obliged to explain risks and availability to the borrower.

-One search supplier lists over 70 property searches – do you know what all of them are and when they may be relevant?
-If you are unsure as to which searches are appropriate based on location call your search provider or call one of the leading search companies such as Searchflow.
+A leading search supplier lists over 72 conveyancing searches – do you know what all of them are and when they may be relevant?
+If you are unsure as to which searches are appropriate based on location contact your search provider or call one of the leading search companies such as STL.

-In my capacity as COLP for my firm what do I need to consider in terms of disclosures to the SRA if my firm is removed off the Accord Buy to Let solicitor panel?
+In my capacity as COLP for my firm should I be thinking about SRA Handbook implications if my firm is suspended off the Accord Buy to Let solicitor panel?

 1. lack of transactions